-- More than 50% of your personal services in real property trades or businesses in which you materially participate, and - More than 750 hours of service in these businesses during the year.
+- services in real property trades or businesses in which you materially participate, and - these businesses during the year.

-Each year stands on its own, and there are other nuances to be aware of.
-If you're concerned you'll fail either test and be subject to the NIIT or stuck with passive losses, consider increasing your hours so you'll meet the test.
 Keep in mind that special rules for spouses may help you meet the material participation test.
 Warning: To help withstand IRS scrutiny, be sure to keep adequate records of time spent.